samalapsy/nb-test/README.md

 ### Installation
 It's assumed that PHP & Laravel is installed and configured on your machine; if this is assumption is false, please [setup Laravel] (https://laravel.com/docs/9.x/installation) on your machine.
-After cloning this branch run the following commands
+After cloning this repo, run the following commands:

 * `composer install`
 * `php artisan serve`

 ### Test
-Using the above payload format, on your postman send a `POST` request to  and the validation rules required above is trigged.
+Using the above payload format, on your postman send a `POST` request to https://nb-test.herokuapp.com/api/validator  and the validation rules required above is trigged.
 Once that is done, WYSIWYG 😉

 ### Improvements